Jonevs/Jonevs/README.md

 <summary> <h2>Hello! 🙋‍♂️</h2></summary>

 ---
 I'm Jonathan Evan, a computer science graduate and currenly working as a programmer with 2 years of professional experience in web development.
-I have a passion for continuous personal development and professional growth in this field. 📈
+I have a passion for continuous growth in this field. 📈
 <br><br>Feel free to reach me! 🙂

 <a href="https://www.hackerrank.com/Jonevs">